-Mangum Single Family Sales Activity
+Miami Single Family Sales Activity

-The next series of tables provides data regarding single family home sales activity in Mangum.
+The next series of tables provides data regarding single family home sales activity in Miami.
 This data was furnished by County Records, Inc. from publicly available data.
-Due to the relatively low volume of sales data in Mangum, the data is presented only for all bedroom types as a whole.
+The data is separated by two, three and four bedroom homes, and then total data for all bedroom types.